Debugging and profiling Gadget backends

 This will add .vscode/launch.json and .vscode/tasks.json config files to your project.
 The --configure flag only needs to be run once per project.

 ggt debugger --configure will fail if you already have .vscode/tasks.json or .vscode/launch.json files in your project.
-You'll need to remove or rename these files before running the configuration command, then manually merge existing configuration.
+You will need to remove or rename these files before running the configuration command, then manually merge existing configuration.

 Starting the debugger